 1970s

 Performance Art!
-Finally the term is used.
-But as we see, it has been going on since the beginning of the century. accepted pioneers in performance art include some of the accepted influential artists of performance art including Carolee Schneemann, Marina Abramović, Ana Mendieta, Chris Burden, Hermann Nitsch, Joseph Beuys, Nam June Paik, Yves Klein and Vito Acconci.
+While this is the first use of the term, we can see it has been going on since the beginning of the century.
+Pioneers in performance art include Carolee Schneemann, Marina Abramović, Ana Mendieta, Chris Burden, Hermann Nitsch, Joseph Beuys, Nam June Paik, Yves Klein and Vito Acconci.
 More recently Tania Bruguera, Abel Azcona, Regina José Galindo, Tehching Hsieh, Marta Minujín, and Petr Pavlensky.
 This list does not include the breadth of performance art around the world – or even in the European diaspora, but that is what this site is for.

 Artistic Groups and Artists who Influenced and continue to influence Performance Art: